firstdraft/guides/using-git-to-freely-experiment-and-never-lose-work.md

 If you edit your code again, then you can make further commits.

-## For now, that's all you need to worry about.
-Just make lots of commits as you work.
+**For now, that's all you need to worry about: just make lots of commits as you work.**

 The best time to commit is after you just got something to work, before you start on your next experiment.